-Bathrooms are another area that can become dangerous for aging loves ones.
+Bathrooms are another area that can become dangerous for aging loves ones, but there are plenty of tips for age-in-place bathroom design that can help.
 Installing support bars in the tub and near the toilet and using slip-resistant mats on the floor as well as in the shower/tub can help to reduce the chance of a fall.
 Updating or building the bathroom to have a curbless, walk-in shower and a walk-in tub also makes it more accessible.

 When it comes to garages, one of the best things to do is ensure the doorway has a ramp with handrails on both sides.
 Outside the garage, ensuring the driveway is paved and all walkways are level reduces potential hazards and increases accessibility.

-Updating or building your home to be more accessible for aging loved ones will help them be more comfortable and retain more independence.
+Updating or building your home to be more accessible for aging loved ones and keeping aging-in-place home design in mind will help them be more comfortable and retain more independence.
 Oftentimes, these updates or additions also increase the value of your home.

 For more tips and updates you can make for a more accessible home, take a look at the infographic below: